Broadhall Way: Stevenage

 In January 2009, the club agreed a six-figure sponsorship deal with the Lamex Food Group, leading to the renaming of Broadhall Way to the Lamex Stadium.
 Following promotion as Conference Premier champions in 2009–10, the club dropped the word 'Borough' from its name, and the stadium hosted Football League matches for the first time in the 2010–11 season.
 Prior to the construction of the new North Stand, capacity stood at 6,722, including 3,142 seats, reduced from 7,100 following promotion.
 Capacity increased to 7,318 with the completion of the North Stand in December 2019.

+The naming rights agreement with Lamex Food Group expired in October 2025 following the retirement of club chairman Phil Wallace from the company.
+The ground was subsequently known as the Stevenage F.C.
+Stadium until August 2026, when the club agreed a 10-year naming rights deal with SPORTA and renamed it SPORTA Arena.

 Structure and facilities

 West Stand

 The stadium comprises four stands: the East Terrace, the North Stand, the West Stand, and the South Stand.
 The first grandstand on the west side was built in 1964 following Stevenage Town's entry into the Southern League.
 It was a propped, cantilevered structure with six steps of terracing at the front and an elevated seating area for 440 spectators.
 This was replaced in 1994 by a 460-capacity all-seater stand, which was extended to cover the full length of the pitch after Stevenage won the Conference Premier title in 1996, increasing the stand's capacity to 1,800.
 This extended structure forms the present West Stand.
 The West Stand is fully seated and covered, with open corners on either side.
 At its rear are glass-fronted club offices and executive boxes, while the club shop is located adjacent to the stand, opposite the official car park.